Toluwaez/GitRepo_1/STEPS.md

 # 10. Created a txt file for 3rd commit for this branch.
 # 11. Merged bug-fix-experimental with bug-fix
 # 12. Created a txt file for the 6th commit for bug-fix branch.
+# 13. Merged the bug-fix with the main branch finalizing the project.